 Beaches are plentiful on the Sunshine Coast and the water can be a perfect spots for a cool down.
 Pay attention to signage around canine rules but otherwise enjoy!
 Lots of driftwood makes for a great game of fetch on the fly and if your pup enjoys a swim this will be the perfect spot to play.

 Please use your best doggy etiquette at all times.
-There are some simple rules for owners to follow:
+There are some simple rules for owners to follow to keep with a dog friendly Sunshine Coast:

 • Make sure your dog is wearing a current license tag on their collar and that their vaccinations are up to date.